Tomasz69/moby/.github/ISSUE_TEMPLATE.md

 ---------------------------------------------------
 BUG REPORT INFORMATION
 ---------------------------------------------------
-Use the commands below to provide key information from your environment:
+Use the commands below to provide information from your environment:
 You do NOT have to include this information if this is a FEATURE REQUEST -->